One of the most difficult tasks in computing is choosing a password that is both hard for hackers to crack and easy to remember.

 It’s quite quite easy to do one or the other, but doing both at the same time can be a headache.
 But it doesn’t have to be.

-A short primer on passwords
+First, a short primer on passwords…

 Passwords exist for one reason: To make sure that you and no one else can access your computer and online accounts such as email, online banking, Facebook, etc.